 The Update Compliance reports identify safeguard holds by their 8-digit identifiers.
 For safeguard holds associated with publicly discussed known issues, you can find additional details about the issue on the Windows release health dashboard by searching for the safeguard hold ID on the Known issues page for the relevant release.

 On devices that use Windows Update (but not Windows Update for Business), the Windows Update page in the Settings app displays a message stating that an update is on its way, but not ready for the device.
 Instead of the option to download and install the update, users will see this message:

-If you see this message, it means one or more holds affect your device.
-When the issue is fixed and the update is safe to install, we’ll release the hold and the update can resume safely.
+This message means that the device is protected by one or more safeguard holds.
+When the issue is resolved and the update is safe to install, we will release the safeguard hold and the update can resume safely.